When does breastfeeding get easier? Don’t give up just yet! Learn effective ways to make breastfeeding feel less painful and stop hurting.

 - Nipple shields: Besides pumping, temporarily nursing with nipple shields can also provide relief, allowing you to nurse while your body heals.
 The shields can help with latching issues, overactive let down, nursing with flat or inverted nipples, or for sore nipples.

 - Nipple shells: Using nipple shells can protect sore nipples, especially if your breasts hurt from chafing against your clothes.
-I loved using nipple shells as it also allowed my breasts to breathe and avoid the discomfort of contact with my clothes.
+Nipple shells allowed my breasts to breathe and avoid the discomfort of contact with my clothes.

 - Soothies gel pads: These provide instant cooling relief and help soothe sore nipples.
 After nursing, place the pads directly over your nipples.

-- A good nursing pillow: Definitely get a nursing pillow if you don’t have one, or look into different brands if the one you have isn’t allowing you more comfortable positions.
+- A good nursing pillow: Definitely get a nursing pillow if you don’t have one, or look into different brands if the one you have isn’t letting you nurse in comfortable positions.

 6. Get a right latch, stop a bad one